 Baking Powder

 Baking powder gives the cookies a gentle lift.
-It helps you achieve a light texture without making the cookies cake like.
+It helps you achieve a light texture without making the cookies cake-like.

-Chocolate Optional
+Chocolate (Optional)

 You can add chocolate chips or dip the baked cookies in chocolate.
 Chocolate pairs beautifully with a Madeline cookies recipe using cream and adds variety.